gemeis/SIDHdelegation/README.md

 # SIDHdelegation

 This MAGMA code implements benchmarks to assess the cost of the delegation algorithms presented in [1].
-It needs the vOW4SIKE package [2] as a dependency.
+It needs Microsoft's vOW4SIKE package [2] as a dependency.

 To install, simply clone this repository and add the vOW4SIKE package as a folder into the SIDHdelegation folder:
 ```